 Table 7 summarise the noise levels recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 05 dB(A) for the Noise Affected NML however, remains within the highly noise affected criteria.
-Location 1 and have exceeded the criteria by up to 01 dB(A).
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, it is still within the highly noise affected criteria.
+Location 1 and 3 are both within the criteria set for this site.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.